mkudija/mkudija.github.io/reading-notes/_md/~The Power of Prayer-Building Blocks of Faith Series.md

 ---
+aliases:
-aliases: [The Power of Prayer-Building Blocks of Faith Series]
+  - The Power of Prayer-Building Blocks of Faith Series
 title: The Power of Prayer-Building Blocks of Faith Series
 author: Kevin And Mary O'Neill
 category: Religion
 publisher:
 total_page: 0
 publish_date: 2026-03-17
 isbn10:
 isbn13: 9798889116745
 source:
 wishlist:
 acquired: 2026-04-05
-started:
+started: 2026-04-05
-finished:
+finished: 2026-04-29
 finishednotes:
 ---
 # *[The Power of Prayer: Building Blocks of Faith Series]()* by [[Kevin And Mary O'Neill]]